gasparian/lsh-search-go/README.md

     - write a script that sends the test data points to the seach index, and compares the answers with the ground truth;
     - script must also write out the log with all needed mertrics (FPR, FNG, ROC, f1 and etc.);
     - add unit tests for metrics calculation funcs;
-5. Add monitoring to the service:
-    - add perf check on the remotely running service;
+5. Add perf check on the remotely running service.

 ### Notes:
  - Below I'll show how to talk with mongodb via console, to make quick checks on the dataset.